Attercap/contact-list/README.md

 3. You should now be set to run an IIS Express development preview of the Web project

 This is a basic "proof of concept" project and while it does work, there may be bugs and it's not protected from all possible user errors.

+SQL is currently in-line for "ease of read"/code dissemination.
+In a working project would be Stored Proc.

+Next steps:
+Code clean-up/patternization of dtos (especially contact list /w proper messaging in case of error) Change username-based created contact tables to guid-based (with script to automate existing table updates)